-4. Single Braids
+26. Single Braids

 Single box braids like most braid hairstyles in Nigeria are a classic.
 You can wear them with extensions or without extensions.
 With extensions, they can take up to 7 hours depending on their sizes but without extensions, they can be done under an hour or two, once again depending on the sizes and the density of your hair.

-5. Goddess Braids
+27. Goddess Braids

-Goddess braids also known as crown braids involve braiding the hair across the edges or ‘front’ of the head.
+Goddess braids also known as crown braids involve braiding the hair at the front of the head.
 They are regal looking hence the name, ‘goddess braids’.
 They are not time-consuming as they can be completed under minutes.

-6. Two Braid Pigtails
+28. Two Braid Pigtails

 Twin braid pigtails are laid-back styles that are convenient and casual.
 This is the Nigerian braided hairstyle you wear when you have errands to run on a weekend, or when you have other activities that require a no-fuss hairstyle.
 You can add some extensions if you want it bigger and longer.
 On shorter hair, you can tuck in the ends.

-9. Inverted Cornrows
+29. Inverted Cornrows

 On its own, it can be used to create other styles such as the pompadour and other updo styles, but it can also be braided in rows as is common among Nigerian women.

 30. Differently Sized Cornrows

 Having all cornrows in one size is a look, but the combination of big sized braids and tiny sized braids looks even better.
 This style can be done with extensions for a bolder finish, but without extensions, they would look equally good.

-12. Half Braided Updo
+31. Half Braided Updo

 The half updo has been a popular braid style among Nigerian women for some time now.
 It involves braiding one half of the hair to form a ponytail while braiding the second half down and flat.
 It’s a chic way to change your look if you think the full-on updo is too basic for you.